withastro/docs/src/pages/en/guides/integrations-guide.md

 In this example, we will add the `@astrojs/react` integration to add React support to your Astro project.
 The process for adding any other framework (Preact, Vue, Svelte or Solid.js) is almost identical and can be followed using the same steps outlined below.

-:::tip[Feeling adventurous?]
+:::tip[Quick Method]
-Astro recently launched an **experimental** `astro add` command to automate this process!
+Astro provides an `astro add` command to automate this process for official Astro integrations!
 Instead of the steps below, you can run `npx astro add react`.
 That's it!

 Skip down to [Automatic Integration Setup](/en/guides/integrations-guide/#automatic-integration-setup) for more details.
 :::